mcasimir/active_record_schema/README.md

 *ActiveRecordSchema* is an ActiveRecord extension that allows you to write the database schema for a model within the model itself and to generate migrations directly from models.

-Unlike other libraries (eg. mini_record) ActiveRecordSchema is not an alternative to Rails migrations, but rather a tool to simplify their use enhancing their positive sides and contrasting their defects.
+Unlike other libraries (eg. mini_record) ActiveRecordSchema is not an alternative to Rails migrations, but rather a tool to simplify their use.

 Install

-    gem 'active_record_schema', :git => "git@github.com:mcasimir/active_record_schema.git"
+    gem 'active_record_schema'

 Update your bundle